- What Is HIV/AIDS?

-As a protocol in hospitals, you will be treated as any other mother.
+As a protocol in hospitals, you will be treated like any other mother.
 Your healthcare professional will maintain professional secrecy.
 From counselling to appropriate treatment the healthcare professionals will take the necessary prenatal care required.
 As a mother, the prenatal care responsibility that you have is to provide the doctor with all the information without maintaining any secrets.

 You can live a normal life with HIV.
 This includes becoming pregnant as well.
 Though there are complications involved, there is nothing stopping HIV positive women from getting pregnant.
 But you need to understand that despite all the precautions you may deliver HIV positive baby.
 As HIV reduces your immunity take extra precautions to keep yourself away from infections.
 Good hygiene, healthy food and exercise are key to a healthy pregnancy with HIV.
 With the advancements in HIV treatment, many babies born to HIV positive mothers test HIV negative.

-Also Read: Infections during Pregnancy
+Also Read: Infections During Pregnancy